albertoSoto/bigdata-magnolia/README.md

 > Just compile the project and execute it as a magnolia bundle.

 - Download the full project with maven and java 1.8 already installed in your computer
-- **Execute "compile task"*** (*You will see problems in the maven install task because it will try to remote install itself in Magnolia)
+- **Execute "compile task" or "install task"**.
+Avoiding checkstyle is enabled due to Magnolia checkstyle configuration problems.
+Will be solved in a future.
 - Deploy the generated war in your server
 - Works as a bundle.
 Copy the module into your project directly if you need it.